The article "Ensuring website safety" is provided by Sophos Plc and SophosLabs.

 Most browsers support two methods that web application can use to “remember” visitors: regular cookies and session cookies.

 A cookie is a small text file created by the browser and stored on the user’s computer.
-Its content is not regulated, but usually such files store name, expiration date and some other data, for example:
+Its content is not regulated, but usually such files store the name, expiration date, and some other data, for example:

 “Count = 100”or